kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 :::

 ## Jacobian Matrix and determinant
-Before diving right in the Liouville equation, we will start with something simple, which will enable us to better understand the physical meaning behind.
-Two major ingredients in Liouville equation are (1) Jacobian matrix and (2) determinant.
+Before diving right in the LE, we will start with something simple, which will enable us to better understand the physical meaning behind.
+Two major ingredients in LE are (1) Jacobian matrix and (2) determinant.

 Mathematically, Jacobian matrix represents mapping one matrix to the other with a simple linear transformation.
 For example, when we manage to convert Polar coordinate to Cartesian coordinate, we can use the following formula,